 “I came by for your stories, and that’s all,” I mutter.
 “Stop hitting below the belt.”

 “Look at me.
 Look at what I am.
 No light, no body to speak of.
-No one will ever know.
-And you will not remember either, in the end.”
+No one would ever know.
+And you will forget me too, in the end.”